CI/CD Guide

 Rust Workspace CI (rust-workspace-ci.yml)

 Runs on every push and pull request.
-Checks the workspace and lints with -D warnings:
+The current jobs are:

 Rust-Only Dependency Policy (rust-only-dependency-policy.yml)